MorphStore/TVLLibGenerator/README.md

 ### Build and Link
 There are 3 things necessary for a successful build process:
 1. Compile with the according flags required for all instruction sets, you are using.
-2. Include a flag for each instruction set the TVLwill be using (DSCALAR, DSSE, DAVXTWO, DAVX512, DTSUBASA, or DNEON).
+2. Include a flag for each instruction set the TVLwill be using (DSCALAR, DSSE, DAVXTWO, DAVX512, DTSUBASA, DCUDA, or DNEON).
 This ensures that only the necessary headers are included.
 This sounds redundant to point 1, but it prevents you from getting compile errors if you are crazy enough to mix native vector code with TVL code that works with another ISA.
 3. Link the directory, which contains the *header* and *generated* folders.

 For instance, the code above can be compiled using